wangxian/wav2lip_288x288/README.md

     <img src='576x576-CorrespondingVideo.jpg' width='1000'/>
   </p>

-# wav2lip-576x576 Code Release Plan
+# wav2lip_288x288, wav2lip_384x384,wav2lip_576x576 Release Plan
-This project is not yet mature enough.
-We will gradually release the code, first release the data processing code, then release the inference code, and when the time is ripe, we will release the training code.

-# acknowledge
-The code is mainly borrowed from wav2lip, wav2lip-288, wav2lip-384, ER-NeRF, etc.
-Thank you for their wonderful work.
+For the wav2lip series, we will continue to train and release higher definition weights in the future.
+The plan is as follows:
+Pre training checkpoints for wav2lip_384x384 will be released in February 2025.
+Pre training checkpoints for wav2lip_576x576 or 512x512 will be released in June 2025.

 # author
 Project  made by Lu Rui from Langzizhixin Technology company in Chengdu, China, 2025.1.1

-# Code contribution
-At present, the video preprocessing, facial cropping, and audio Hubert processing codes have been completed.
-Welcome everyone to contribute code related to network structure, training, and inference.

 # Citing
+Thank you for their wonderful work.

 https://github.com/primepake/wav2lip_288x288
 https://github.com/Rudrabha/Wav2Lip
-Thank the above two authors.
+Thank the above two authors, Thank you for their wonderful work.